 Currently, you can’t control the server-side cache times of SCAPI.
 All known approaches from the OCAPI Shop API (for example, setting cache times in the OCAPI settings) don’t apply to the Salesforce Commerce API.

-Custom Caches to the rescue (for hooks)!
+Custom Caches to the rescue (for hooks)

 Custom caches are user-defined in Salesforce B2C Commerce Cloud, allowing developers to store and retrieve data efficiently.
 They can be used to cache frequently accessed data, reducing the load on the server and speeding up response times for SCAPI REST APIs where hooks have been implemented.
+Here are some ways custom caches can be used to speed up responses in the SCAPI REST APIs that have customisations:

 1. Reducing database queries: If an API call requires fetching data from the database, custom caches can help store the data in memory.
 This way, when subsequent API calls are made, the data can be quickly retrieved from the cache instead of querying the database again.